thu4n/Green-Constitution/README.md

  - **Google Drive** for file sharing
  - **GitHub** for version control
  - **Adobe Premier** for editing music and sound effect (it's chosen because of its availability not usability)
-## Showcase of the game
+## How to play
-All you have to do to play our game is cloning this repository, open it in your Unity editor and then hit **Play**.
+All you have to do to play our game is cloning this repository, open it in your Unity editor and go to TestSwipe\Assets\MainMenu\Scenes then click MenuScene to play the game.

 A full build of the game is planned for the near future.
 ## Quick guide for playing the game